Inherent Tradeoffs in Learning Fair Representations: Tradeoff between Fairness and Accuracy

+In this subsection we generalize the above simple example to general cases without making explicit assumptions on the underlying data generating distributions.
+Essentially, every prediction function induces the following Markov chain:

-Essentially, every prediction function induces a Markov chain: $X\overset{g}{\longrightarrow} Z\overset{h}{\longrightarrow} \Ypred$, where $g$ is the feature transformation, $h$ is the classifier on feature space, $Z$ is the feature and $\Ypred$ is the predicted target variable by $h\circ g$.
+where $g$ is the feature transformation, $h$ is the classifier on feature space, $Z$ is the feature and $\Ypred$ is the predicted target variable by $h\circ g$.
 Note that simple models, e.g., linear classifiers, are also included by specifying $g$ to be the identity map.
-With this notation, we first state the following theorem that quantifies an inherent tradeoff between fairness and utility. \begin{theorem} Let $\Ypred = h(g(X))$ be the predictor.
-If $\Ypred$ satisfies demographic parity, then $\err_{\dist_0}(h\circ g) + \err_{\dist_1}(h\circ g) \geq \dbr(\dist_0, \dist_1)$. \end{theorem} \paragraph{Remark} First of all, $\dbr(\dist_0, \dist_1)$ is the difference of base rates across groups, and it achieves its maximum value of 1 iff $Y = A$ almost surely, i.e., $Y$ indicates group membership.
-On the other hand, if $Y$ is independent of $A$, then $\dbr(\dist_0, \dist_1) = 0$ so the lower bound does not make any constraint on the joint error.
-Second, Theorem~\ref{thm:lowerbound} applies to all possible feature transformation $g$ and predictor $h$.
-In particular, if we choose $g$ to be the identity map, then Theorem~\ref{thm:lowerbound} says that when the base rates differ, \emph{no algorithm} can achieve a small joint error on both groups, and it also recovers the previous observation that demographic parity can eliminate the perfect predictor~\citep{hardt2016equality}.
-Third, the lower bound in Theorem~\ref{thm:lowerbound} is insensitive to the marginal distribution of $A$, i.e., it treats the errors from both groups equally.
-As a comparison, let $\alpha\defeq \dist(A = 1)$, then $\err_\dist(h\circ g) = (1 - \alpha) \err_{\dist_0}(h\circ g) + \alpha\err_{\dist_1}(h\circ g)$.
-In this case $\err_\dist(h\circ g)$ could still be small even if the minority group suffers a large error.
+With this notation, we first state the following theorem that quantifies an inherent tradeoff between fairness and accuracy. \begin{theorem} Let $\Ypred = h(g(X))$ be a predictor.
+If $\Ypred$ satisfies demographic parity, then $\err_{\dist_0}(h\circ g) + \err_{\dist_1}(h\circ g) \geq \dbr(\dist_0, \dist_1)$. \end{theorem} \paragraph{Remark} It is worth pointing out that Theorem~\ref{thm:lowerbound} holds for any representation function $g$ and classifier $h$, as long as the final predictor $\Ypred$ satisfies demographic parity.
+In particular, by restricting $g$ to be the identity function, we see that the lower bound also holds for any classifier that directly acts on the original input data.
+We choose the current presentation using a composition function $h\circ g$ only for consistency with the rest of the paper.